Rabbit’s Bothie is an eco-friendly West Wight self-catering holiday cottage close to the sea and downs at Freshwater Bay, Isle of Wight.

 For photographs of the bothy, garden, nearby countryside, places to go and things to do on the Isle of Wight just take a look at the picture galleries on the home page.
 Scroll for more (<> above the end picture).
 Left click on the picture to open the slideshow.

-Our special Isle of Wight self-catering cottage at Freshwater Bay is within easy walking distance of IW Adventure Activities at Afton Park
+Our eco-friendly Isle of Wight self-catering cottage at Freshwater Bay is within easy driving distance of Adventure Activities Isle of Wight

-…the booking office for sea kayaking, coasteering, archery, mountain boarding, bush craft, tree climbing, paragliding and much, much more!
+…the booking office for sea kayaking and coasteering at Freshwater Bay and also archery, mountain boarding, bush craft, tree climbing, paragliding and much, much more at other Island locations!

 Adgestone Vineyard: where the Roman’s grew their vines